Seeking Success: Lessons From the Life of Solomon

 By Jeff Cranston

-(First of an Eight-Part Study of Ecclesiastes)
+(1st of a Seven-Part Study of Ecclesiastes)

 Have you ever asked yourself, “What is the meaning of life?”
 If you have, then you aren’t alone!
 Each of us, at one time or another, has pondered our purpose and questioned what it all really means.
 Many of us take that a step further and ask, “What does it mean to be successful in life?”
 The wisest of us ask, “What does the Bible say about success?”
 Let’s explore what Scripture says about these common questions.